skupperproject/skupper-example-iperf/README.md

 ## Cleaning up

-Restore your cluster environment by returning the resources created in the demonstration and delete the skupper network
+To remove Skupper and the other resources from this exercise, use the following commands.

 _**Console for private1:**_